fsec404/fsec404.github.io/_posts/2019-08-22-DNS-hijacking.md

   print(f"Resolved DNS request for {pkt[DNS].qd.qname} by {g_server_ip}")
 ```

 In the above code, *pkt* holds the DNS request intercepted by our machine.
 Using it, we send a DNS response saying that the URL maps to our IP address.
 Now since the target will start sending HTTP/HTTPS request to our machine, we need to respond to those with our webpage.
-A simple demonstration can be shown using Flask in the following manner.
+A simple demonstration can be done using Flask in the following manner.

 ```python
 from flask import Flask